lightningWhite/WeatherAndEMFSensingStation/readme.md

 For each metric, it lists the name, the value, the raw value, the raw value unit, the MHz, and the MHz unit.

-IMPORTANT: In order for the correct values to be obtained, the EMF sensor must be in `Vertical Mode` or else the readings will be incorrect and a potential crash could occur.
+IMPORTANT: In order for the correct values to be obtained, the EMR sensor must be in `Vertical Mode` or else the readings will be incorrect and a potential crash could occur.